 Taking the Tests

 - You'll take the VPT on a computer in the Testing Center at Chester or Midlothian.
-Bring a photo ID and your Student ID number.
+Please have your Student ID number ready.

 - The tests are not timed.
 Each test generally takes between 3 and 4 hours, so we encourage students to take English and math tests at separate times.

 What’s on the Tests?